 Since then my friendship with her has been strained at best.
 At times she can be friendly and we can chat a little bit like old times before we got into a relationship, but at other times she can be violent and vindictive.

-In August I was able to scrounge up enough money to buy another laptop, rather then buying one on credit (we still haven’t finished paying for the old laptop) I bought one on ebay, an emachine.
-I swore for a long time I would never buy an emachine, but the computer has run very well considering it’s low price and has served me well since then.
+In August I was able to scrounge up enough money to buy another laptop, rather than buying one on credit (we still haven’t finished paying for the old laptop) I bought one on eBay, an eMachine.
+I swore for a long time I would never buy an eMachine, but the computer has run very well considering its low price and has served me well since then.

 I became a staff member on HogwartsLive, a Harry Potter RPG running the Legend of the Green Dragon code at some point in the year and I’m glad I did, because in October I met Barbara Garcia on the site.
 We became friends very quickly, always making sure to chat when we had time.

-In November I travelled to Phoenix to visit my friend Mike (also known as MrGoo or Gooey).
+In November I traveled to Phoenix to visit my friend Mike (also known as MrGoo or Gooey).
 We saw Harry Potter and the Goblet of Fire in IMAX on the day of release with his family.
-It was a fun week and a half trip and a nice getaway from Texas.
-The movie was definitely the best of the Harry Potter movies (far better then Prisoner of Azkaban which I was mad at because it skipped the central plotline of the book!)
-In addition to the movie I was also introduced to an interesting new food item, Pine Burgers, which Mike’s family introduced me to.
+It was a fun week and a half long trip and a nice getaway from Texas.
+The movie was definitely the best of the Harry Potter movies (far better than Prisoner of Azkaban which I was mad at because it skipped the central plotline of the book!)
+In addition to the movie, I was also introduced to an interesting new food item, Pine Burgers, which Mike’s family introduced me to.
 Pineapple on a burger, yum!